- Using Single Splitter Node

 recursively-cat-all

-script, you can see that visualization showing the distribution is gone, this means that splitter chain is stopped and that this script got all results in the file and folder structure mentioned above.file
+script, you can see that visualization showing the distribution is gone, this means that splitter chain is stopped and that this script got all results in the file and folder structure mentioned above.Using batch output pattern

 inputs and you want to distribute the inputs in batches.